 Public Act 96-449, effective August 14, 2009, changed the requirements for a municipality that is eligible to receive funds.
 An eligible municipality now must be located in Cook County and must have “approved construction of an incinerator within its boundaries that will burn recovered wood processed for fuel to generate electricity.”
 An official at IEPA confirmed that the plant in Robbins is the only place in Cook County with a permit to burn clean wood recovered from construction and demolition debris on a permanent basis. (pages 2–3)

 EXPENDITURE OF FUNDS FROM THE MUNICIPAL ECONOMIC DEVELOPMENT FUND

 The Act also lists specific purposes for which the MEDF distributions cannot be used.
-Based on our review of documentation provided by the Village of Robbins, we concluded that Robbins’ calendar year 2009 expenditures of MEDF receipts appeared to be consistent with Public Utilities Act requirements.
-Specific disbursements were made for employee payroll; employee insurance expenses; purchase and repair of Village vehicles; and other general Village expenses.
-Digest Exhibit 2 summarizes the amount and purpose for Robbins’ cash disbursements from the Municipal Economic Development Fund receipts during calendar year 2009.
+Based on our review of documentation provided by the Village of Robbins, we concluded that Robbins’ calendar year 2010 expenditures of MEDF receipts appeared to be consistent with Public Utilities Act requirements.
+Specific disbursements were made for employee payroll; employee insurance expenses; purchase and repair of Village vehicles; repairs to Village property; and other general Village expenses.
+Digest Exhibit 2 summarizes the amount and purpose for Robbins’ cash disbursements from the Municipal Economic Development Fund receipts during calendar year 2010.